rinigus/pure-maps/routers/README.md

 `poor.conf`.
 For settings which shouldn't be saved across sessions, you can use `page.params` in your QML.

+If you provide settings file, you will have to ensure that QML object has `full` property.
+When this property is set to `false`, only minimal settings (if any) are expected.
+Show all settings when `full` is `true`.

 If your router supports multiple languages, provide the list of languages in `*_settings.qml` and use the user-given selection in the Python `route` function.
 When returning the narration language as a part